×

 Status Serigraph

-Status Serigraph is the graphic design and illustration work of artist Justin Helton.
-The studio specializes in limited-edition concert posters and design for the music industry with clients including the Grateful Dead, Van Morrison, Phish, and Dave Matthews Band.
-Stop by and say hey and check out Justin’s work on Thursday and Friday from 10 AM to 4 PM.
-Shops like this are what make Downtown Knoxville so special.
+Status Serigraph is the graphic design and illustration studio of artist Justin Helton.
+The studio specializes in limited-edition concert posters and designs for the music industry with clients including the Grateful Dead, Van Morrison, Phish, Dave Matthews Band, and more.
+And in 2025, the Official Big Ears Limited-Edition Poster.
+You'll find it at the merch stands.

 514 W Jackson Ave (865) 591-6522 Venue Details >